AdamJ77/studhub/README.md

 ./docker-compose.sh run dev
 ```

-To use the app, first log in to USOS student account under
+To use the app, go to this URL for USOS authorization
 `
-localhost:3000/login
+localhost
 `